Aboriginal Housing Program in Partnership with Chez Doris

 Saturday June 9, 2018

-This year, I embarked on a journey to do my part to give back to my local community, specifically, the Indigenous community through Divinart foundation.
+This year, Divinart embarked on a journey to give back to the local community, specifically, the Indigenous community.

-I partnered with Chez Doris women’s shelter to donate welcome baskets for their Aboriginal Housing Program with the help of funding I received from TakingITGlobal through the Government of Canada as well as proceeds received through henna and hand-painted candles.
-Each basket was donated to newly housed Indigenous women who were either living in a shelter, on the streets or needed a new place (often times landlords don’t treat them well).
+Divinart partnered with Chez Doris women’s shelter to donate welcome baskets for their Aboriginal Housing Program with the help of funding received from TakingITGlobal through the Government of Canada as well as proceeds received through henna and hand-painted candles.
+Each basket was donated to newly housed Indigenous women who were either living in a shelter, homeless or housing-insecure (often times landlords don’t treat them well).

-Apart from donating something small for these women, my main goal was to raise awareness but importantly to CHANGE the narrative that exists around Indigenous communities.
-I’ve always wondered why we live in a society where Indigenous folks are always seen through a negative lens.
+Apart from donating something small for the women, the main goal was to raise awareness but importantly to CHANGE the narrative that exists around Indigenous communities.
+Sinthusha always wondered why we live in a society where Indigenous folks are always seen through a negative lens.
 Why doesn’t society celebrate them?
 Why don’t we see Indigenous people in the same spaces we’re in?

-Below is a series of stories from a few of the many women I have helped so far to do my part to change the prejudice that exists around our Indigenous kin.
+Below is a series of stories from a few of the many women we helped (shared with their consent) to do our part to change the prejudice that exists around our Indigenous kin.
 Click through them to read their stories of resilience.

 Overall, this project has been one of the most meaningful and unforgettable experiences.
-Sharing stories and compassion with each of these women, moved me to tears but also empowered me in ways I can’t describe.
-Though if I was going to be honest, I had moments of hesitation of wanting to help but not overstep throughout this whole process.
-Regardless, each one of them taught me what sheer resilience in life looks like while overcoming systemic and institutional forms of oppression they face on a daily basis.
+Sharing stories and compassion with each of these women, moved Sinthusha to tears but also empowered her in ways she can’t describe.
+Though if she was going to be honest, she had moments of hesitation of wanting to help but not overstep throughout the whole process.
+Regardless, each one of them taught her what sheer resilience in life looks like while overcoming systemic and institutional forms of oppression they face on a daily basis.

-I hope this project has allowed you to be more aware of the realities of Indigenous folks on this land we occupy.
-And I hope the next time you cross paths with an Indigenous person, you reflect on your bias and reflect on your inner thoughts.
+Sinthusha hopes this project has allowed folks to be more aware of the realities of Indigenous folks on this land we occupy.
 Lets continue to build allyship and stronger relationships through shared stories and experiences.

 We shall stand in solidarity.